 News: PCB development - I2C_mtrDrvr V1.0, servoDigitCtrlr, pxlBlck_multiPCB, XGZP6847_adapter and nanoPxl V1.4

-At the moment I am working on a few PCB projects in which I would like to give you a little insight here. 🙂
+I'm currently working on a few PCB projects and I would like to give you a little insight into them here. 🙂

-All of the boards presented in the following have been manufactured by PCBWay.com.
-They support my projects and have made the boards available to me.
-If you are looking for a reliable PCB manufacturer with very good service, I can highly recommend PCBWay.com. 🙂
+I have all the boards presented below PCBWay.com have manufactured.
+They support my projects and provided me with the circuit boards for them.
+If you are looking for a reliable PCB manufacturer with very good service, I can PCBWay.com very recommended. 🙂

 I2C_mtrDrvr V1.0

-The I2C_mtrDrvr board has been lying on my desk for a while.
-It is part of the first experiments to simplify the control of the WinDIY mechanics a little.
-The following components are installed on the circuit board for this purpose.
+The I2C_mtrDrvr board has been on my desk for a while.
+It is part of the first experiments controlling the mechanics of WinDIY to simplify something.
+The following components are installed on the circuit board.

 • DRV8830 I2C motor driver for controlling DC motors up to 1A